mhalber/Rescan/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 ~~~

-The code for compling most of the application is contained within this repository.
-The exception is rsdb_viewer, an opengl program to view the files produced by Rescan Pipeline.
-To build it you need [glfw3](https://www.glfw.org/) library.
+To build rsdb_viewer, an opengl program to view the files produced by Rescan Pipeline, you will need [glfw3](https://www.glfw.org/) library.

-Additionally, to run the entire pipeline you will need PoissonSurfaceReconstruction from Kazdhan et al. Once you have the binaries, copy them to the bin folder created during the build time.
+Additionally, to run the entire pipeline you will need [Poisson Surface Reconstruction](https://github.com/mkazhdan/PoissonRecon) from Kazdhan et al.

+Once you have the binaries, copy them to the bin folder created during the build time.

 The evaluation scripts are written in Python 3.

 ## Running
-To run the code you will need to download the [Rescan dataset](#).
+To run the code you will need to download the [Rescan dataset](https://rescan.cs.princeton.edu/).
 After downloading and compiling the code navigate to the root directory of the dataset (folder containing the *scene_list.txt* file).
 Then run:

 ~~~
 python <path to scripts/run_segmentation_pipeline> scene_list.txt <path_to_rescan_bin_folder> <path_to_rescan_script_folder>